JohnlLiu/CNC/Software/grbl-corexy-servo-master/grbl-coreXY-servo-master/README.md

 Use the commands M03 Sxxx (xxx between 0 and 255) to rotate the servo between 0-180.
 The command M05 turn the servo to zero degrees.

-you can change the pulse duration in the file spindle_control.c:
+pulse duration in the file spindle_control.c:

 define RC_SERVO_SHORT     15       // Timer ticks for 0.6ms pulse duration  (9 for 0.6ms)